 When asked how she felt about this accomplishment, Sparks admitted that she originally didn’t think anything would come of submitting her articles.
 However, when she got the news at the Associated Collegiate Press Conference in Minnesota, she was thrilled to hear the good news.

-As for Sparks’ professor, Dave Damm, Professor of Communications at Waldorf College, he is also extremely proud of Sparks’ award.
+As for Sparks’ professor, Dave Damm, Professor of Communications at Waldorf University, he is also extremely proud of Sparks’ award.
 “Audrey is an excellent writer and also very good at finding stories.
 What I like about Audrey’s approach to reporting is that it’s very personal.
 She asks the right questions and sees angles to stories that others might miss.”

 Sparks’ articles were a three-piece set on RAGBRAI, in which, for the first time in July 2014, Sparks herself was a participant.
 “Sixteen miles, eight mile, sixteen miles,” she quoted as the opening to her personal article, a reflection on her experience as a rider.